cfree14/freeR/README.md

 Functions
 ---------

-The package implements miscellaneous functions including:
+The package implements miscellaneous functions including functions to:

-- Function to check completeness of a dataframe: `?complete`
+- Check the completeness of a dataframe: `?complete`
-- Functions to extract linear regression info: `?r2`, `?pval`, `?slope`
+- Extract linear regression info: `?r2`, `?pval`, `?slope`
+- Raise or lower a number to the nearest x: `?floor1`, `?ceiling1`